ojohnson1/gatsby-starter-foundation/src/content/posts/2022-02-19-its-all-about-the-layer.md

 ## What Is It?

 Why do I mention more control?
 Different techniques, such as BEM (Block Element Modifier), have been used to assert control over element specificity.
-Although, BEM solved the specificity issue by using classes.
-It did not solve the order of appearance issue with individual elements.
+BEM solved the specificity issue by using classes.
+However, it did not solve the order of appearance issue with individual elements.
 This could then result in developers using overly specified identifiers for elements in an event to regain control.
 Cascade Layers can change all of this!

 Prior to cascade layers, Author stylesheets were the highest layer.
 The cascading sort order would then  determine declaration in this order:
-•	Origins and importance
+1.Origins and importance
-•	Context
+2.Context
-•	Element-attached styles
+3.Element-attached styles
-•	Specificity
+4.Specificity
-•	Order of Appearance
+5.Order of Appearance
 Cascade Layers will add a sixth determination layer for the cascade above specificity.
 When in use, cascade layers allow a developer to create new sublayers within their stylesheet.
 These sublayers can be listed at the top of the of the stylesheet with the order they should be applied.
-They specificity can also be applies by order of appearance on the stylesheet.
+Their specificity can also be applied by order of appearance on the stylesheet.
 Why is this so useful?

  With the use of cascade layers, it doesn’t matter an element’s individual specificity if it is competing with an element’s specificity in another layer.
 What matters is the layer’s specificity!
 This will help developers avoid frustrating CSS collisions.

 Do you want to allow order of appearance to determine the specificity of your layers?
 Well, guess what?
 The first time you declare a layer is where its specificity lies.
 So, if you would like to declare that layer again somewhere else on your stylesheet it will not change its layer priority.
-For example, you can add a layer to another at-rule such as @media.
+For example, you restyle a  layer in a media query using the at-rule @media.
 This flexibility allows you to update styles and media queries without effecting the overall CSS structure.
 Layers can also be nested in layers.
 They can then be referred to with a dot notation instead of the @layer selector.
 You can add anonymous layers to your stylesheet.
 This enhances your CSS’s reusability, readability, and modifiability.

 ## How it Works

 The way that CSS works normally the selector specificity hierarchy is as follows (Weakest to Strongest):
-•	Universal
+1. Universal
-•	Type
+2. Type
-•	Class
+3. Class
-•	ID
+4. ID

 <br>
-**Hello World**

 ```css